ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 <!-- How it compares to other DNS systems. -->

 ENS is built on smart contracts on the Ethereum blockchain.
-This means ENS is decentralized with no central point of failure and allows anyone to register for an domain.
+This means ENS is decentralized with no central point of failure and allows anyone to register for a domain.

 To get started you'll need: